|

 359. archaism

-the use of an archaic expression
+the use of an outdated expression

 360. archangel

-an angel ranked above the highest rank in the celestial hierarchy
+a spiritual at the highest rank in the celestial hierarchy

 361. archbishop